-If you get married first and then petition for your spouse to immigrate to the United States, you have to show that your income and/or assets are not below 125% of the federal poverty guidelines.
+If you get married first and then petition for a spouse to immigrate to the United States, you have to show that the sponsor's income and/or assets are not below 125% of the federal poverty guidelines.
 The numbers change a little bit each year, so check USCIS Form I-864P for the current year numbers.

-If you are not yet married and you apply to petition for your fiancé to immigrate to the U.S., you have to show that your income and/or assets are not below 100% of the federal poverty guidelines.
-(Also see How Much Income a K-1 Fiancé Visa Applicant’s Sponsor Needs to Show.)
+If you are not yet married and you apply to petition for your fiancé to immigrate to the U.S., you have to show that the sponsor's income and/or assets are not below 100% of the federal poverty guidelines.
+(Also see How Much Income a K-1 Fiancé Visa Applicant's Sponsor Needs to Show.)

 Of course, after you're married and it comes time for the non-U.S. citizen fiancé to apply for a green card (adjust status) in the U.S., you will have to meet the higher, 125% requirement.

 If you can't meet the poverty guidelines requirements at all—not even at the 100% level—one possibility is to look for a joint sponsor, as described in Strategies When an Immigrant's Sponsor's Income and Assets Are Too Low.

 Although the sponsorship forms that you must sign are both called “Affidavit of Support,” the two do not have the same legal effect.